History of the Church of Jesus Christ of Latter-day Saints: Latter-day Saint public relations

+21st century

 On January 1, 2000, the First Presidency and the Quorum of the Twelve Apostles released a proclamation entitled "The Living Christ: The Testimony of the Apostles".
 This document commemorated the birth of Jesus and set forth the church's official view regarding Christ.

-In 2001, the church sent out a press release encouraging reporters to use the full name of the church at the beginning of news articles, with following references to the "Church of Jesus Christ".
-The release discouraged the use of the term "Mormon Church".

-The Church has participated in several inter-faith cooperation initiatives.
-The church has opened its broadcasting facilities (Bonneville International) to other Christian groups, and has participated in the VISN Religious Interfaith Cable Television Network.
+The church has participated in several interfaith cooperation initiatives.
+The church has opened its broadcasting facilities (Bonneville International) to other Christian groups and has participated in the VISN Religious Interfaith Cable Television Network.
 The church has also participated in numerous joint humanitarian efforts with other churches.
 Lastly, the church has agreed not to baptize Holocaust victims by proxy.

+Beginning in 2001, the church also sponsors or sponsored a low-interest educational loan program known as the Perpetual Education Fund, which provides or provided educational opportunities to students from developing nations.

-In 2004, the Church endorsed an amendment to the United States Constitution banning marriage except between a man and a woman.
-The Church also announced its opposition to political measures that "confer legal status on any other sexual relationship" than a "man and a woman lawfully wedded as husband and wife."
+In 2004, the church endorsed an amendment to the United States Constitution banning homosexual marriage.
+The church also announced its opposition to political measures that "confer legal status on any other sexual relationship" than a "man and a woman lawfully wedded as husband and wife."